-Major employers include Dell, TECO-Westinghouse, Dresser and Hospira.
+Major employers include Dell, Sears Teleserv, Emerson and Texas Guaranteed Student Loan.
 Its combined property tax and utility rates are among the lowest in the region.
 It has an award-winning park system, school district and is the one of the safest cities with a population of at least 100,000 population in the United States.

 Round Rock is the one of the fastest growing cities in the nation, and one of the best-managed cities in Texas.
 The city has maintained high quality of life while becoming a major center for economic growth in Central Texas, with industry clusters in Clean Energy, Advanced Manufacturing, Life Sciences and Computer/Software Development.